 - are unhappy with the assessment: you can challenge a local authority’s decision.

-Getting help if you don’t qualify for financial support
+Can I get help if I don't qualify for financial support?

 If you (or someone you’re caring for) are assessed as having eligible care needs but you don’t qualify for financial support, the local authority still has a duty to help with arranging your care.